-For the dollar portfolios, we almost have a monotonic increase in excess returns as we move along portfolios with larger dollar exposure, with the exception of the outsize return in the second highest portfolio.
+For the dollar portfolios, we almost have a monotonic increase in excess returns as we move along portfolios with larger dollar exposure, with the exception of the outsize return in the fifth, or second highest, portfolio.
 Note that these portfolios are conditional on the average forward discount, namely they are dynamic as I choose whether to go long or short the currencies against the dollar depending on if the average forward discount is positive or negative respectively.
 The top portfolio has a mean excess return of 4.2%, while the high-minus-low yields 3.6% per annum with a Sharpe ratio of .34.
 Note that in contrast to the carry and momentum portfolios, the high-minus-low does worse than simply going long the top portfolio as shorting the bottom portfolio does not yield additional returns.

-The lowest of the volatility portfolios containing currencies that are least exposed to foreign exchange volatility exhibit the highest returns compared to those that are relatively more exposed.
-This is in line with intuition as the currencies in the high portfolio tend to provide higher returns when volatility is high, and thus serve as insurance or a hedge that should yield lower excess returns at all other times.
-The low minus high yields a mean excess return of 3% with a Sharpe ratio of .31, improving upon the return of only the low portfolio due to the shorting of the high portfolio.
+The top volatility portfolio contains currencies that are the least exposed to foreign exchange volatility and exhibits the highest returns compared to those that are relatively more exposed.
+This is in line with intuition as the currencies in the bottom portfolio, which have the higher volatility betas, tend to provide higher returns when volatility is high, and thus serve as insurance or a hedge that should yield lower excess returns at all other times.
+The high minus low yields a mean excess return of 3% with a Sharpe ratio of .31, improving upon the return of only the top portfolio due to the shorting of the bottom portfolio.